somedatapacket/docs.humio.com/content/configuration/authentication/ldap.md

 `LDAP_DOMAIN_NAME` can be used if your ldap is only hosting 1 domain.
 When setting this, users do not need to provide the domain.
 They can login with `foo` instead of `foo@example.com`.
 It is always possible to add the domain when logging in.

-`AUTO_CREATE_USER_ON_SUCCESSFULL_LOGIN` if false - which is the default, users must be created in Humio before they can login.
+`AUTO_CREATE_USER_ON_SUCCESSFUL_LOGIN` if false - which is the default, users must be created in Humio before they can login.
 If set to true, users are auto created if they login successfully

 The URL can be `ldap:/` or `ldaps:/`.
 If using `ldaps:/`, you can configure Humio to work with the a server